-“These essays usefully identify a tradition of twentieth-century Atlantic Irish writing in both Irish literature and American.
-Tobin’s commentaries will appeal both to the general reader interested in the 'stuff' (if not the craft) of poetry and to the academic reader who has an interest in American literature, Irish studies, and the conundra of hyphenate or hybrid subcultures.
+“These essays usefully identify a tradition of twentieth-century Atlantic Irish writing in both Irish and American literature.
+Tobin’s commentaries will appeal both to the general reader of poetry and to the academic reader who has an interest in American literature, Irish studies, and the conundra of hyphenate or hybrid subcultures.
 Tobin has already established the canon of poetry in that literature with The Book of Irish American Poetry.
 Awake in America promises to be a useful and popular companion to that book.” —Thomas Dillon Redshaw, University of St. Thomas

 “Poet, archivist, and literary historian Tobin expands the field of Irish American poetry beyond the usual canon (Yeats, Joyce, Beckett, Heaney).
 Writing in a leisurely style . . . the author treats his readers like sympathetic friends.
 He not only regales the reader with discussions of writers hardly heard of, like John Boyle O’Reilly and Lola Ridge, but also shows the Irishness of American poets whose Celtic roots typically go unmentioned—for example, Robinson Jeffers, Marianne Moore, and Wallace Stevens.” —Choice